Seongbuk-dong: Transportation

-Community diversity
+Community residents

 Artists-in-residence

-During the Joseon Dynasty, many writers and painters set up their hometowns in Seongbuk-dong because the valley of the Seongbuk was the closest hunting grounds and shelter to the city.
+During the Joseon period, many writers and painters set up their hometowns in Seongbuk-dong because the valley of the Seongbuk was the closest hunting grounds and shelter to the city.

-Seongbuk-dong is also a birthplace of a lot of great literary, such as Choi Sung-woo, Yeom Sang-seob, Lee Tae-jun, Han Yong-woon, Kim Kwang-seop.
+Seongbuk-dong is the hometown of great literary talents such as Choi Sung-woo, Yeom Sang-seob, Lee Tae-jun, Han Yong-woon, Kim Kwang-seop.

 Ambassador residence

-Due to the good accessibility to the blue house (or Cheong Wa Dae), Seongbuk-dong became home to many foreign embassies.
+Due to the good accessibility to the Blue House, Seongbuk-dong became home to many foreign embassies.
 Because of this, the city has many ambassador's residences, allowing the community to be rather diverse in race, nationality, and culture compared to other parts of Korea.

 Government and politics

 Administration

-Seongbuk-dong is located in the west of Seongbuk-gu, Seoul.
+Seongbuk-dong is located in the west of Seongbuk District.
 It has control over four dongs designated by customary law: Seongbuk-dong, Seongbuk-dong 1-ga, Dongso-mun 1-ga, and Dongso-mun-dong 4-ga.

 Income gap

 After the war, the people of Hamgyeong Province started to evacuate and set up this valley as a slum.
 In the 1960s, when the economic development took place, the mountain villages were broken into one new residential area.

 Then, since the late 1970s, Seongbuk-dong became popular for good prospects and environments, and luxury houses have begun to enter.
 In particular, this rumor has spread to the diplomatic community, so the embassy has begun to slowly enter the area, and now residences of 30 countries are established.

-Now, Seongbuk-dong is home to a lot of rich people, but also has the last slum of Seoul, Bukjeong town.
+A large proportion of the residences are owned by wealthy households.
+It is also where many ambassadorial residences are located (among them, the residences of the Chinese, Australian and Canadian ambassadors).
+Seongbuk-dong is home to a lot of rich people, but also has the last slum of Seoul, Bukjeong town.
 Therefore, Seongbuk-dong is known for the large gap in economic power between the rich and the poor.